Operation Midland: Background

 In the wake of the Jimmy Savile scandal in 2012, police were facing mounting pressure to investigate any and all cases of child abuse, particularly of a historic nature, reported by victims either directly to officers, or through interviews with journalists.
-Growing national public outcry over the possibility of there being more VIP serial abusers concealing their actions and political campaigns demanding greater action to investigate cases of historic abuse, greatly affected the need for police to step up their efforts.
+Growing national public outcry over the possibility of there being more VIP serial abusers concealing their actions, and political campaigns demanding greater action to investigate cases of historic abuse, greatly affected the need for police to step up their efforts.

 In 2014, journalist Mark Conrad came across an online blog containing allegations of a potential case of historic abuse, created by Carl Beech – a Wiltshire man born Carl Stephen Gass in 1968, who assumed the surname of his stepfather, a military officer, after his parents divorced and his mother remarried.
 Conrad made contact with Beech to discuss his blog and its contents, in which he was given detailed allegations by Beech about abuse he claimed he had suffered from a group of powerful men, including his stepfather, during his youth.
 During meetings with him, Conrad was taken to various locations and given accounts of what Beech had allegedly been made to endure between 1975 and 1984 at each site.
-Conrad made further confirmation about his abuser's identities, by supplying photos to Beech for him to identify those he had named.
+Conrad made further confirmation about his abuser's identities, by showing un-marked photos to Beech for him to identify those he had named.